 Oncology, Biologics, Corporate

-Jay co-founded and currently is President, CEO, and Chairman of BioAtla, LLC, which has multiple antibody drugs in the clinic for oncology indications.
-Prior to that Jay founded and was President and CEO of Diversa Corporation.
+Jay co-founded and currently is President, CEO, and Chairman of BioAtla, LLC, which is developing conditionally active biologics (CABs) and has multiple antibody drugs in the clinic for oncology indications.
+Prior to that Jay founded and was President and CEO of Diversa Corporation, which was at the forefront of biotechnology following a $200 M IPO in 2000.
 Jay has served on numerous outside Boards over the years, including Life Technologies (Thermo Fisher), LucBio, and Senomyx.
 PhD: Case Western Reserve University. https://www.linkedin.com/in/jay-short-5244171/